Orion (spacecraft): Orion splashdown recovery testing

+Before EFT-1 in December 2014, several preparatory vehicle recovery tests were performed, which continued the "crawl, walk, run" approach established by PORT.
+The Stationary Recovery Test (SRT) demonstrated the recovery hardware and techniques that were to be employed for the recovery of the Orion CM in the protected waters of Naval Station Norfolk using the LPD-17 type USS Arlington as the recovery ship.

 Orion Lite

 History

 Orion Lite is an unofficial name used in the media for a lightweight crew capsule proposed by Bigelow Aerospace in collaboration with Lockheed Martin.
 It was to be based on the Orion spacecraft that Lockheed Martin was developing for NASA.
 It was never developed.
 It was to be a lighter, less capable and a less expensive version of the full Orion.

 Orion Lite was intended to provide a stripped-down version of the Orion that would be available for missions to the International Space Station earlier than the more capable Orion, which is designed for longer duration missions to the Moon and Mars.

 Bigelow had begun working with Lockheed Martin in 2004.
 A few years later Bigelow signed a million-dollar contract to develop "an Orion mockup, an Orion Lite", in 2009.

 The proposed collaboration between Bigelow and Lockheed Martin on the Orion Lite spacecraft has ended.
 Bigelow began work with Boeing on a similar capsule, the CST-100, which has no Orion heritage, and was one of the two systems selected under NASA's Commercial Crew Development (CCDev) program to transport crew to the ISS.